 - Blurred vision

-If you are experiencing any of these symptoms, please contact your primary care doctor.
+If you have any of these symptoms, please consult your primary care doctor.
 If you do not have a primary care physician, we can help you find one.